cdmuir/website/content/post/2020-05-19-biol297-ronja-covid19.md

 math = true

 tags = ["biol297", "biostats", "covid-19", "teaching"]
-summary = "Final Projects due"
+summary = "Biostats final project on COVID-19"
 +++

 **This is part of a series of guest posts from students in my Biostats class at UH Mānoa.
 For their final projects, students analyzed data to understand what factors explain variation in COVID-19 incidence.
 Read more about the project [here]({{< ref "post/2020-04-03-biol297-class-project.md" >}}).**